Hi,

 Wishing for a disaster to make the large-scale changes that scientists say are necessary to prevent a planetary collapse is counterproductive.
 Remember, we’re doing this to *save* lives.
 Cheering on the coronavirus because of climate change isn’t progress, it’s eco-fascism.
 It’s the same logic that eugenicists use to argue for population control, or racists use to preach ethnic nationalism and anti-immigration policies in an era of climate emergency.
 Discrimination and death are not the way to reduce emissions.

 And, it’s very likely that the ultimate climate legacy of the coronavirus will be a setback to global efforts to transition to a zero-carbon society.
-Due to the sudden drop in aerosols, in regions where factories are shuttered.
+Due to the sudden drop in aerosols, temperatures could actually rise this year in regions where factories are shuttered.
 Time and money governments spend fighting sudden wars and recessions and outbreaks — and propping up the economy in the meantime — have historically not been kind to the concerns of those on the margins of society.
-We should be working to
+We should be working to end this epidemic as quickly and as compassionately as possible.

-“Controlling the outbreak and maintaining economic growth are now going to be China’s top priority,” Li Shuo, a senior policy adviser for Greenpeace Asia, “And we’ve seen in the past, whenever economic growth needs to be prioritised, the environmental agenda takes a back seat.”
+“Controlling the outbreak and maintaining economic growth are now going to be China’s top priority,” Li Shuo, a senior policy adviser for Greenpeace Asia, told the New York Times.
+“And we’ve seen in the past, whenever economic growth needs to be prioritised, the environmental agenda takes a back seat.”

 For the record, as a US American, I’m much more scared of the Trump administration’s response to the virus than I am of the virus itself.